ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 - RO-Crate metadata made available over an API for purposes other than packaging data.

-In both types of crates the metadata is completed with [contextual entities](contextual-entities) that further describe the relationships and context of the data to form a _Research Object_.
+In all three types of crates the metadata is completed with [contextual entities](contextual-entities) that further describe the relationships and context of the data to form a _Research Object_.

 ## Local RO-Crate Package